studio24/apollo/docs/layouts/cover.md

 ## Cover with optional header and footer content

-The following example shows how we might change the default alignment of the &quot;header&quot;:
+The following example shows how we might change the default alignment of the 'header':

 ```
 <style>